dildeolupbiten/QSnake/README.md

 #### 1.2.
 State representation for each action

-The state that occurs after each action of the snake can be reduced to two qualities.
+The state that occurs after each action of the snake is represented with two qualities.
+Action-based states can be represented in different ways.
+The important thing here is whether the state variables we will use support the snake's ability to recognize its environment, avoid obstacles, and eat food.

 ##### 1.2.1.
 Direction state